Kinark/Materialize-stepper/README.md

 <button class="waves-effect waves-dark btn next-step" data-feedback="checkEmailDB">CONTINUE</button>
 ```

 When the user press the button, a loading screen will overlay everything, making the user unable to proceed until you trigger the nextStep function manually.
-It's useful when you need to check if a e-mail exists in database through AJAX, for example.
+It's useful when you need to check if an e-mail exists in database through AJAX, for example.

 To dimiss the feedback loading screen you just need, as I said, to trigger nextStep function: